Gavialiceps javanicus

-The duckbill conger (Gavialiceps javanicus) is an eel in the family Muraenesocidae (pike congers).
+Gavialiceps javanicus, the duckbill conger, is an eel in the family Muraenesocidae (pike congers).
 It was described by Emma Stanislavovna Karmovskaya in 1993.
 It is a marine, deep water-dwelling eel which is known from the Indo-West Pacific, including northwestern Australia, Java (from which the species epithet is derived), and Indonesia.
 It dwells at a depth range of 560–600 metres.
 Males can reach a maximum total length of 89 centimetres.